48 Meanings

-When she said, "Don't waste your words, they're just lies"
+"Don't waste your words, they're just lies,"

-I cried she was deaf
+I cried she was deaf.

-And she worked on my face until breaking my eyes
+And she worked on my face until breaking my eyes,

-And saying "What else you got left?"
+Then said, "What else you got left?"

 It was then that I got up to leave

-But she said, "Don't forget
+But she said, "Don't forget,

 Everybody must give something back

-For something they get"
+For something they get."

-I stood there and hummed, I tapped on her drum
+I stood there and hummed,

-I asked her how come
+I tapped on her drum and asked her how come.

-And she buttoned her boot, and straightened her suit
+And she buttoned her boot,

-And she said, "Don't be cute"
+Then she said, "Don't get cute."

 So I forced my hands in my pockets

-And felt with my thumbs
+And felt with my thumbs,

-And gallantly handed her my very last piece of gum
+And gallantly handed her

-She threw me outside, I stood in the dirt
+She threw me outside,

-I went back and knocked
+I went back and knocked.

-I waited in the hallway, she went to get it
+I waited in the hallway, she went to get it,

 And I tried to make sense